This comparison evaluates Embeddable and GoodData for SaaS teams considering embedded analytics inside their products.

 Pricing

-- GoodData: Enterprise pricing model.
-Costs scale with usage, workspaces, and data volume.
+GoodData: Enterprise pricing that scales with usage, users, and deployed analytics.

 Deployment options